cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-uitpas.md

 As with regular events, anyone can create new UiTPAS events in UiTdatabank by using either a user access token or a client access token.

 The user or client that created the event will become the `creator` of the online event, which allows them to later make changes to it or delete it.
+In some cases other users or clients may also be able to edit the event afterward.
+See the permissions info in the guide about [updating an event](./update.md) for more info.

 ## Creating an UiTPAS event